✦ ✦

 Terms of Service

-These Terms & Conditions (“Terms”) govern your access to and use of the Legacy Arrows Academy website and any related services, including enrollment and participation in live virtual instruction (collectively, the “Services”).
+These Terms and Conditions (the “Terms”) govern your access to and use of the Legacy Arrows Academy website and any related services, including enrollment and participation in live virtual instruction (collectively, the “Services”).

-You must be a parent/legal guardian or authorized adult to enroll a student and agree to these Terms on the student’s behalf.
+You must be a parent, legal guardian, or other adult authorized to enroll a student in order to register for LAA and agree to these Terms on the student’s behalf.

 You agree to: